ajguerrero39-hub/Midterm-Project/README.md

 ## Code Sample

 This is how searching works

-from `scripts/index-search.js`, this creates the default (full) list of Titles, then waits for input
+First, from `scripts/index-search.js`, this creates the default (full) list of Titles, then waits for input
 ```js
 renderSearchResults(gameData);
 searchInput.addEventListener("input", handleSearch);